 If this option is value is false, then ArangoDB's statistics gathering is turned off.
-Statistics gathering causes regular CPU activity so using this option to turn it off might relieve heavy-loaded instances a bit.
+Statistics gathering causes regular background CPU activity and memory usage, so using this option to turn statistics off might relieve heavy-loaded instances a bit.